karan-ssj3/antipodes_agents/README.md

 ## Detailed Docs and Roadmap
 - See `docs/overview.md` for architecture, agent logic, backtest details, LLM features, experiments, and roadmap

+Note on keys and privacy
+- Do not commit your `.env` file; this repo’s `.gitignore` is set to ignore it.
+- LLM features (report/optimizer) require `OPENAI_API_KEY`.
+Without it, LLM options are disabled in the UI.

 ## Data Sources & Quality Controls

 ### Price Data Pipeline